 What if I qualify for both Tennessee parental leave and FMLA?

-The two periods run concurrently and you would receive a maximum of 4 months off if you qualified for Tennessee Parental Leave.
+The two periods run concurrently and you would receive a maximum of four months off if you qualify for Tennessee Parental Leave.
 That law covers adoptions, pregnancy nursing and childbirth.
 If you qualify for FMLA on other grounds in the first year after your child’s birth (e.g. to care for them if they come down with a serious illness), you can still take FMLA leave.

 Under FMLA, your employer must retain your healthcare benefits, but under Tennessee’s Family Leave Act, no such requirement exists.
 Therefore, be careful if you plan on taking four months under Tennessee’s Family Leave Act and make sure to consult with your employer since you may have to shoulder the burden of paying your own full healthcare premium after your FMLA leave period runs out.

 FMLA is gender neutral and may be taken by fathers.
 However, in Tennessee, the Family Leave Act does not apply to men though if an employer offers paid or unpaid time off specifically for bonding with a new child, that benefit must be offered to both women and men, equally.